 Textual Criticism Improves Beyond The KJV

-But the maturing of textual criticism didn’t stop with the data from the 19 mss used by the KJV translators, and their textual decisions based on that data.
+But the maturing of textual criticism didn’t stop with the data from the manuscripts which informed the printed Greek texts used by the KJV translators, and their textual decisions based on that data.
 In fact, the KJV translators made it quite clear that they wanted revision to continue.
 We kept discovering more, kept looking more closely at what we already had, and kept maturing the discipline as a result.
 A major step was made in 1675 when data from some 80 mss was published in a new Greek text by Bishop John Fell – the most ever compared at that time.

 John Mill And The Fight – Certainty Against All Evidence?
 Or Confidence Based On Evidence?